ibm-cloud-docs/hyper-protect-dbaas-for-mongodb/backup.md

 To use the {{site.data.keyword.mongodb}} commands to complete the backup, you need to download and install {{site.data.keyword.mongodb}} of the version compatible with {{site.data.keyword.mongodb}} EE 3.6 that is supported by {{site.data.keyword.ihsdbaas_mongodb_full}}.
 For more information, see [{{site.data.keyword.mongodb}} Release Notes](https://docs.mongodb.com/manual/release-notes/){: external}.

-## Step 1: Create a dump file for backing up the original databases
+## Step 1.
+Create a dump file for backing up the original databases
 {: #step1_create_dump_file_backup_mongodb}

-Use the following `mongodump` command to create a dump file that contains the databases you want to back up.
+Use the following `mongodump` command to create a dump file that contains the databases that you want to back up.

 ```
 mongodump --host "<cluster_name>/<host_name_1>:<port_1>,<host_name_2>:<port_2>,<host_name_3>:<port_3>" --ssl --username <user_name> --authenticationDatabase <authentication_database_name> --db <database_name> --sslCAFile <cert_file> --out <dump_file>